vipulnaik/diet-exercise-health/profile-information/health-profile.md

     fortification in my almond milk), continuing with the supplementation is the safe choice for now.

-* 1 daily vegan omega-3 from Freshfield
+* 2 daily vegan omega-3 from Freshfield

-  * As of the most recent measurement (2021) my omega-3 was still a bit on the low end, so I'm continuing with the supplementation, while also trying to get omega-3 from the diet as much as possible (spinach and walnuts)
+  * Based on non-ideal omega-3 test results in both June 2021 and September 2024, I'm increasing my supplement daily dose from 1 softgel to 2 softgels.

 * 1 daily Calcium/Magnesium/Zinc from Nature Made
   * This is just as a safety measure; I don't think I am deficient in